 Cohiba (a brand of Cuban cigars was Cruz's odd choice for his Secret Service code name, and it sounds suspiciously like "Cuba")

-Terrible Ted Cruz has been called “diabolical,” “evil,” “Lucifer in the flesh,” a “slimy, burrowing, repulsive animal,” a “fish-faced horseshit salesman,” “reptilian,” a “prized heifer,” a “sneaky little weasel,” a “Texas sidewinder” and a “human cobra”.... and that’s just in the past week alone!
+Terrible Ted Cruz has been called “diabolical,” “evil,” “Lucifer in the flesh,” a “slimy, burrowing, repulsive animal,” a “fish-faced horseshit salesman,” “reptilian,” a “prized heifer,” a “sneaky little weasel,” a “Texas sidewinder” and a “human cobra”.... and that was just in one week!

 Who is Ted Cruz?

 Ted Cruz has attempted to shut down the U.S. government over Obamacare.
 He wants a flat tax that would shift even more of our nation's tax burden from the super-rich to the poor and middle classes.
 He wants to abolish the IRS, which would give rich tax dodgers even more of a field day.
 He opposes raising the minimum wage.
 He opposes a woman's right to choose.
 He opposes the Iran peace deal.
-He has promised to move the U.S. embassy from Tel Aviv to Jerusalem on his first day in office, which could start a new intifada and perhaps even WWIII.
 He traveled to Kentucky to support Kim Davis when she refused to issue marriage licenses to gay couples.
 Ted Cruz is the son of Rafael Cruz, a politically-connected pastor who told a 2013 Family Leadership Summit that same-sex marriage was a government plot to "destroy the family."
 Cruz and his father appeared together at the National Religious Liberties Conference, an event hosted by pastor Kevin Swanson, who has called for the punishment of homosexuals by death unless they "repent" and "convert."
 Father and son traveled to Bob Jones University in South Carolina to join a Rally for Religious Liberty where one of the speakers was Tony Perkins, who has called LGBT activists "hateful" and "pawns" of the devil.
 Ted Cruz recently promised to "utterly destroy" ISIS by "carpet bombing" the land until the sand "glows," which sounds like carpet bombing with nukes.
 How many women and children would Mr. Cruz Missile cause to suffer and die?
 When did carpet bombing win a war in modern times?
 Did it work in Vietnam?
 How did "shock and awe" turn out in Iraq?
 Oh yes, it led to the rise of ISIS.
 Albert Einstein defined insanity as doing the same things over and over, hoping for different results.
 By Einstein's definition, Mr. Cruz Missile and his ilk are certifiable.